 If you’re still having issues, try replacing the coaxial cable.
 The website Over the Air Digital TV suggests a more efficient and better isolated RG-6 cable.
 Some antennas come with a cable, so check to see if the one you are using is an RG-59 cable.
 If it is, a better-shielded cable like RG-6 will help with electromagnetic interference and signal noise.

 You may have to move and adjust the position of your antenna multiple times and re-scan for channels until you get the best signal.
-It can be frustrating, but once you get it in the right spot and are pulling in the channels you want, it’s worth it for all the money you’ll save.

 Living in a rural area does not mean you can’t watch your favorite television shows for free, but you may have to do a bit of research and take some time to make your antenna work.
 Hopefully, these tips will help you successfully enjoy free over-the-air (OTA) television!